GerHobbelt/libvips/README.md

 [cgif](https://github.com/dloebl/cgif).
 If this is not present, vips will try to save gifs via imagemagick instead.

-### libgsf-1
+### libarchive

 If available, libvips adds support for creating image pyramids with `dzsave`.

 ### libtiff